KiRorY/KiRorY/README.md

 ## Hi!
 This is KiRorYᑋᵉᑊᑊᵒ ᵕ̈ ᑋᵉᑊᑊᵒ

-&ensp;&ensp; Greetings!I'm a relative novice at programming and still learning at present...... :blue_book: (..•˘_˘•..)
+&ensp;&ensp; Greetings!This is KiRorY, a student who’s not great with words.
+Still learning, growing, and finding my voice here...... :blue_book: (..•˘_˘•..)

-&ensp;&ensp; My orientation is Back-end system related, at the same time I'm practicing English and Japanese language :pencil2: .
-Many times I've tried some novelties for me on the spur of the moment, but most of them have been gived up in the half way.╥﹏╥
+&ensp;&ensp; My current focus is on backend systems and embedded development, while I’m also studying English and Japanese :pencil2: .
+I often get inspired to try and learn new things, but most of the time I just scratch the surface.╥﹏╥

 &ensp;&ensp; I'm keen on playing games :video_game: and surfing the Internet :earth_asia: .
 Usually play on PC :computer: and game consoles :video_game: , also play rhythm games :musical_note: with mobile devices.